Developer Job Description: Top Duties and Qualifications

 Different software development roles will demand different levels of experience from candidates.
 Entry-level positions as junior members of a large software development team may not require any previous experience besides formal study or internship.

-As positions become more senior, or the development team becomes smaller, it’s important to require at least 2-4 years of previous experience working as a developer on similar projects.
+As positions become more senior, or the development team becomes smaller, you may require at least two to four years of previous experience working as a developer on similar projects.
 More experienced developers will often specialise in particular program languages or design concepts, so you can generally associate such specialisation with a more qualified, experienced candidate.

-Finally, senior developers brought on to lead a team should ideally also have some management experience, as well as 5-10 years working in software development.
+Finally, senior developers brought on to lead a team should ideally also have some management experience, as well as five to ten years working in software development.

 Developer education and training requirements

-While it may be possible to work as a developer without any formal certification or training, candidates who have completed a recognised course should be preferred.
+While it may be possible to work as a developer without any formal certification or training, candidates who have completed a recognised course may be preferred.
 Many Australian universities offer a three-year Bachelor of Computer Science degree.
 Besides this, there are plenty of shorter courses available online offering training in specific programming languages or software engineering concepts.
-The important thing for an employer is to understand what specific programming skill set is required for the particular projects and then advertise for a developer with those skills.
+The important thing is to understand what specific programming skill set is required for the particular projects, and then look for a developer with those skills.

 Developer salary expectations

-According to Indeed Salaries, the average salary for a developer is $109,917 per year.
-Actual salaries can vary depending on location, candidate experience , position seniority and the specific organisation.
+According to Indeed Salaries, the average salary for a developer is $110,952 per year.
+Actual salaries can vary depending on location, candidate experience, position seniority and the specific organisation.

 Job description samples for similar positions